 Programmes are geared to individual needs.
 Extension opportunities are provided to challenge the more able.

-Examples include: maths and science badges, participation in the University Maths Problem Challenge, ICAS competitions, speech and dance exams, science fair, the Creative Southland speech competition, the Southland story telling competition, being part of a team for Southspell, Smac maths, Kids Lit quiz, NIE competition and the TVNZ web challenge.
+Examples include: maths and science badges, participation in the University Maths Problem Challenge, ICAS competitions, speech and dance exams, science fair, the Creative Southland speech competition, the Southland story telling competition, being part of a team for Smac maths and Kids Lit quiz.

 We encourage participation.
-Most of the senior girls are in the choir which performs for the community and participates in an Invercargill school choral festival.
+Most of the senior girls are in the choir which performs for the community.
 During her eight years at St John’s a student will learn how to play three instruments as part of the weekly music programme.
 As well she will participate in weekly school singing.
 Each alternate year, the school puts on a production to show case the girls’ talents.
 In alternate years, each class prepares a play for a school drama festival.

 As part of the weekly speech/drama programme, Years 3 – 8 undertake an oral assessment examination.
-Qualified speech teachers take these classes.
 A professional dance teacher takes the girls for a weekly dance lesson.
 As part of this programme, the year 3 – 8 girls sit a dance examination and prepare for the school aerobics competition prior to the Southland aerobics competition.

 The girls are exposed to many different styles of art while at St John’s.
 All girls achieve success in their art.
 The Arts are an important venue for self expression and for developing the imagination.